-If you are considering inviting your Russian or Ukrainian fiancee to America, and she has a child, you should ask your fiancee one very important question prior to beginning the visa process: can she obtain the permission of the father of the child for the child’s immigration to America?
+If you are considering inviting your Ukrainian fiancee to America, and she has a child, you should ask your fiancee one very important question prior to beginning the visa process: can she obtain the permission of the father of the child for the child’s immigration to America?
 Such consent will probably be necessary if the child is to travel with the mother to America on a Fiance(e) visa.

-Russian and Ukrainian law require that the father’s consent be in writing and that the consent be an unconditional agreement to permit the child to live permanently in the foreign country.
+Ukrainian law require that the father’s consent be in writing and that the consent be an unconditional agreement to permit the child to live permanently in the foreign country.
 The agreement must be witnessed and notarized.

 The father’s written consent will also be needed should your wife wish to travel back to her home country after she establishes permanent residency in the United States.
-Both Russian and Ukrainian law require that, if citizens of their country establish permanent residency abroad, they must exchange their passport for a new one showing their status as a permanent resident of a foreign country.
+Ukrainian law require that, if citizens of their country establish permanent residency abroad, they must exchange their passport for a new one showing their status as a permanent resident of a foreign country.
 If your wife attempts to return to her home country without the new passport, she will encounter difficulties exiting the country, and can even be denied exit completely.
 As part of the process for obtaining the new passport, your wife must present written consent from her ex-husband showing that he agrees to the child living permanently in the United States.